High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \subsubsection{Shaking durations}

 Shaking duration is another signal characteristic that is important for earthquake engineering applications.
 We use the cumulative Arias Intensity (cAI) metric \cite{arias1970measure} to compare the significant shaking duration of the GWM synthetics and of the real data.
 The significant shaking duration is defined by the times corresponding to 5\% and 95\% of the maximum cAI.
-Figure \ref{fig:arias_intensity}a shows the cAI curve for an example record from the real data set with $M$ 5.5, recorded at $R = 50$ km, on a site with $V_{S30} = 500$ m/s, and faulting type 1, along with the cAI curves from 100 GWM realizations with the same conditioning parameters.
-When we compute 1 GWM realization for each real record of the entire data set (Figure \ref{fig:arias_intensity}b), we find very similar duration distributions between real data and GWM synthetics, for magnitudes $\leq$ 7.4.
-For larger magnitudes, the 40 seconds length of the generated seismograms is not sufficient to capture the full ground motion time history.
-An equivalent figure that includes the largest magnitudes is given in supplementary Figure \ref{fig:shaking_duration}.
+Figure \ref{fig:arias_intensity}a shows the cAI curve for an example record from the real data set with $M$ 5.4, recorded at $R = 44$ km, on a site with $V_{S30} = 966$ m/s, hypocenter depth = 34.9 km, and azimuthal gap of $93^\circ$, along with the cAI curves from 100 GWM realizations with the same conditioning parameters.
+When we compute 1 GWM realization for each real record of the filtered test data (i.e., only showing for M $\leq 6$) (Figure \ref{fig:arias_intensity}b), we find very similar duration distributions between real data and GWM synthetics.
+The growth of shaking duration with earthquake magnitude is limited to the smaller events of this data set, because the signal duration of 40 s is too short to represent the full seismic waveforms of the larger events.